Clone trooper: 501st Legion

-The 501st Legion is a division of the Grand Army of the Republic—in both canon and Legends—under the command of Jedi General Anakin Skywalker and Padawan Commander Ahsoka Tano.
+The 501st Legion is a division of the Grand Army of the Republic under the command of Jedi General Anakin Skywalker and Padawan Commander Ahsoka Tano.
 The 501st fought against the droid forces of the Confederacy of Independent Systems (CIS) throughout the Clone Wars.

-The 501st first appears unnamed in Revenge of the Sith under the leadership of Clone Marshal Commander Appo, and they assault the Jedi Temple on Coruscant under Order 66.
+The 501st originally appeared unnamed in Revenge of the Sith under the leadership of Clone Commander Appo, and they assault the Jedi Temple on Coruscant under Order 66.
 The 501st Legion also appears extensively throughout Star Wars Battlefront video game franchise and The Clone Wars television series, under the leadership of Captain Rex of Torrent Company.
 In the Star Wars Legends expanded universe, after the conversion of the Republic into the Galactic Empire, the 501st Legion (nicknamed "Vader's Fist") is placed under the command of General Maximilian Veers that serves as Darth Vader's personal battalion.
 In current Canon media, the 501st still remain under the command of Vader, however a new group named the First Legion is established as his personal task force, which recruits only from 501st ranks.
 Members of the 501st Legion wear armor with blue markings.
 The unit is named after the 501st Legion costuming group.

 Notable sub-divisions within the 501st Legion include: